Quantum Algorithms for the Pathwise Lasso: Introduction

 Compared to the previous work of Chen and de Wolf~\cite{chen2021quantum} on quantum algorithms for Lasso, our work is different in that we study the pathwise Lasso regression problem as the tuning parameter $\lambda$ varies, and not focus on a single point $\lambda$.
 It looks infeasible to retrieve even a small interval $[\hat{\bfbeta}(\lambda),\hat{\bfbeta}(\lambda')]$ of Lasso solutions via their algorithms.
+On the other hand, if one wishes to compute $\hat{\bfbeta}(\lambda)$ for a specific $\lambda$, then their algorithms would be preferable.
 Both works are thus incomparable in terms of results.
 The output solution from the quantum algorithm of Chen and de Wolf can actually be used to initialise our algorithms instead of the point $(\lambda_0,\hat{\bfbeta}(\lambda_0) = \mathbf{0})$.
-Regarding quantum techniques, on the other hand, both works employ similar quantum subroutines like quantum amplitude estimation and quantum minimum finding.
+Regarding quantum techniques, both works employ similar quantum subroutines like quantum amplitude estimation and quantum minimum finding.
 The fact that no advanced subroutines are needed to improve the dependence on both $n$ and $d$ should be seen as a strength of our (and~\cite{chen2021quantum}) work.
-Finally, we briefly mention that the lower bound $\Omega(\sqrt{d}/\epsilon^{1.5})$ from~\cite{chen2021quantum} does not contradict our quantum upper bound $\widetilde{O}(\sqrt{d}/\epsilon)$ since Chen and de Wolf assume an additive error $\epsilon$.

 The paper is organised as follows.
 In \cref{sect:preliminaries}, we introduce important notations, the computational model, and useful quantum subroutines.
 In \cref{sec:Lasso_path}, we describe the steps to obtain a Lasso path, conditions for the uniqueness of the Lasso solution, and analyse the per-iteration time complexity of the classical LARS algorithm.
 In \cref{sect:quantum_algorithm}, we describe our two quantum LARS algorithms and a classical equivalent algorithm based on sampling.
 We discuss bounds in the noisy regime in \cref{sect:bounds_noisy} and summarise our work with possible future directions in \cref{sect:discussion}.